 The novel coronavirus has changed lives, economies and health care systems as we know it.

-On March 11, the World Health Organization classified COVID-19 as a pandemic.
-The respiratory virus that originated in China has infected hundreds of thousands of people worldwide, and killed thousands.
+On March 11, 2020, the World Health Organization classified COVID-19 as a pandemic.
+The respiratory virus that originated in China has since infected tens of millions of people worldwide, and killed more than 2 million.

 Since the WHO's classification, the United States and other countries have taken drastic steps to attempt to slow the spread of the virus.
 From sheltering in place to travel restrictions to full border closures, the global pandemic has affected nearly every aspect of daily life.